segmentio/segment-docs/src/connections/destinations/catalog/actions-sendgrid-audiences/index.md

 ## Getting started

-**SendGrid Lists (Actions)** is designed to work with **Engage Audiences** only.
-The steps below outline how to create and connect the Destination to Engage and then to an Engage Audience. **SendGrid Lists (Actions)** is not designed to connect to regular Connections Sources.
+SendGrid Lists (Actions) is designed to work with Engage Audiences only.
+The steps below outline how to create and connect the Destination to Engage and then to an Engage Audience.
+SendGrid Lists (Actions) is not designed to connect to Connections Sources.

 ### Create a SendGrid API Key
 1. Sign in to your SendGrid account, then navigate to **Settings** > **API Keys**.